ducktown/duckietown.org/05_help.md

   to other languages;
 - **legal counsel**, to help us drafting collaboration contracts with companies.

-If you would like to help in any of this, please [contact us](contact).
+If you would like to help in any of this, please [let us know](https://goo.gl/forms/B0PwFpJSzOD3o20x2).

 ### Partners